trinodb/trino/docs/src/main/sphinx/connector/faker.md

 LIMIT 3;
 ```

-Executing these queries should return data structured like this:
+Running the queries returns data similar to the following result:

 ```text
       complex